anuskash/backend/README.md

 ---

-## 🤝 Contributing
+## Contributing

 1. Fork the repository
 2. Create a feature branch
-3. Make your changes
+3. Make changes
 4. Add tests for new functionality
 5. Submit a pull request

-## 📞 Support
+## Support

 For questions or issues:
-- Check the Swagger documentation at `http://localhost:8080/swagger-ui/index.html`
+- Refer to the Swagger documentation at `http://localhost:8080/swagger-ui/index.html`
 - Review the relevant documentation files
 - Contact the development team